MicrosoftDocs/sql-docs/docs/reporting-services/what-s-new-in-sql-server-reporting-services-ssrs.md

 ### REST API support

-To enable development of modern applications and customization, SQL Server Reporting Services supports a fully OpenAPI compliant RESTful API.
-The full API specification and documentation can be found on [SwaggerHub](https://app.swaggerhub.com/apis/microsoft-rs/SSRS/2.0).
+To enable development of modern applications and customization, SSRS supports a fully OpenAPI-compliant RESTful API.
+For information about the full API specification, see [SwaggerHub](https://app.swaggerhub.com/apis/microsoft-rs/SSRS/2.0).

 ### Query designer support for data analysis expressions (DAX)

-In Report Builder and SQL Server Data Tools, you can create native DAX queries against supported SQL Server Analysis Services tabular data models.
+In Report Builder and SSDT, you can create native DAX queries against supported SQL Server Analysis Services (SSAS)tabular data models.
 Use the query designer in both tools to drag and drop the fields you want.
 The DAX query is then generated for you.

 For more information, see [Reporting Services blog](/archive/blogs/sqlrsteamblog/query-designer-support-for-dax-now-available-in-report-builder-and-sql-server-data-tools).